Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Introduction

-The relation between the parameters $\ell$ and $\lambda$ in \eqref{eqn.boundstateprob_intro} is crucial in our analysis.
-In fact, a simple scaling argument shows that both parameters are related (see for instance the beginning of Section \eqref{sec:groundStates2} below) .
-In particular, this gives us the freedom of fixing a parameter, say $\lambda$, and work only with varying $\ell$ or vice-versa.
+In particular, this gives us the freedom of fixing a parameter, say $\lambda$, and work only with varying $\ell$ (or vice-versa).
 Also fundamental throughout this work is the real line soliton $\varphi^\lambda $, that is, the unique positive, symmetric, decreasing solution to the equation

 It can easily be seen that any solution of \eqref{eqn.boundstateprob_intro} is, on $e_1$ and $e_2$, a portion of the soliton $\varphi^\lambda$, see Proposition \ref{prop:sol_halfline} below.
 There are, therefore, only three possible classes of positive solutions: \begin{itemize} \item Type $\mathcal{A}$ solutions are symmetric and strictly decreasing on the half lines (with respect to the vertex, $\mathbf{0}$), \item Type $\mathcal{B}$ solutions are also symmetric on the half lines, but are not monotone on each edge, attaining the maximum of the soliton $\varphi^\lambda$ in the interior of the half-lines. \item Type $\mathcal{C}$ solutions are those that, after the identification of $e_1\cup e_2$ with $\R$, are equal to a translation of the soliton $\varphi^\lambda$. \end{itemize}